orisai/tracy-pets/docs/README.md

-# Tracy's Pet
+# Tracy Pets

-Tracy got an angry pet to remind you of your failures
+[Tracy](https://tracy.nette.org) got an angry pet to remind you of your failures

 ## Content